 While all forms of multi-factor authentication listed in this publication provide significant advantages over single-factor authentication, some methods are more effective than others.
-Notably, multi-factor authentication is most effective when one of the authentication factors is physically separate from the device from which the user is accessing the system or resource, such as using a physical token rather than a software certificate.
+Notably, multi-factor authentication is most effective when one of the authentication factors uses public key cryptography and is physically separate from the device from which the user is accessing the system or resource, such as using a security key rather than a physical OTP token.
+Alternatively, a private key, used by public key cryptography, may be stored in a Trusted Platform Module (TPM) on a device with access to the private key protected by either a memorised secret or biometrics, such as with Windows Hello for Business and passkey implementations.